codegallivant/script-caster/README.md

 ## Note

-- This program cannot run on any other OS currently, due to the use of the modules `pywin32` and `win32gui` to hide the console.
+- This program is supposed to be able to run on all operating systems, though it has only been tested on Windows.
 - user-scripts can only be executed on a target computer only if the application has been installed into the target computer.
 - Program can only run on the target while the target computer while the target is awake.
 - Program will only be able to fetch data and execute accordingly if it has access to the Internet.